Seminahn01/DS4002_Project3/README.md

                     ├── image files...
                     └── _annotations.createml.json
 ```
 ### Step 3.
-Preprocess the Data
+Exploratory Data Analysis
-Open and run Project3_EDA.ipynb in the __ This script will:

-- Parse the JSON annotation files for train, valid, and test sets
+Run the second section in Snake_ID.ipynb called **EDA**.
+This section will:

+- Give value counts for the number of images in each folder

+- Create histograms that give distributions of snake species within the folders

-- Create subfolders for each snake species
+- Create a scatterplot of the bounding box center positions for the snakes in each image

-- Copy each image into the appropriate species-labeled folder

-This organizes your dataset in a format suitable for model training.

 ### Step 4.
-Train the Model
+Train and Evaluate the Model
+Run the third section in Snake_ID.ipynb called **Analysis**.
+This section will:

 - Load and preprocess the dataset (resize images to 224×224, normalize pixel values)

-- Define a CNN model using ResNet-34 architecture with TensorFlow/Keras
+- Define a CNN model using ResNet-50 architecture with TensorFlow/Keras

 - Compile the model using categorical cross-entropy and the Adam optimizer

 - Train the model on the training set and validate on the validation set

-- Save the final model to the models/ directory as resnet34_final_model.h5

-### Step 5.
-Evaluate the Model
-- Load the saved model

 - Run predictions on the test dataset

 - Generate performance metrics: accuracy, precision, recall, F1-score

-- Plot and save a confusion matrix and training accuracy curves
+- Plot training accuracy and loss curves